Get instant quote

 What is PLA?
 Printing with polylactic acid

-PLA (polylactic acid) is a thermoplastic derived from renewable sources such as cornstarch or sugarcane.
-Biodegradable under the right conditions, PLA is a widely used bioplastic for applications ranging from plastic cups to medical implants.
+PLA (polylactic acid) is a thermoplastic derived from renewable sources such as cornstarch or sugar cane.
+Biodegradable under certain conditions, PLA is a widely used bioplastic for applications ranging from plastic cups to medical implants.

 For FDM 3D printing, PLA is cost efficient and delivers good surface quality.
-It is easy to print and has higher stiffness than ABS and materials like nylon, but it does not handle high temperatures or significant stress well.
+This material is easy to print and has higher stiffness than ABS and materials like nylon, but does not handle high temperatures or significant stress well.
 PLA can be stronger than ABS and some nylon grades, but it offers limited heat and chemical resistance.

-ABS is tough and impact resistant, with mechanical properties that generally exceed PLA while being lighter and more durable.
+ABS is tough and impact resistant with mechanical properties that generally exceed PLA while being lighter and more durable.
 The tradeoff is more challenging printability and higher processing temperatures.
-ABS deflects heat more effectively than PLA, but it is not known for high heat resistance.
-During printing, ABS can produce strong odors.
+ABS deflects heat more effectively than PLA, but it does not have high heat resistance.

 What’s the difference between PLA and ABS?